matomo-org/developer-documentation/docs/3.x/generated/Piwik/Plugin/Report.md

 <a name="parameters" id="parameters"></a>
 ### `$parameters`

-Some reports may require additonal URL parameters that need to be sent when a report is requested.
+Some reports may require additional URL parameters that need to be sent when a report is requested.

 For instance
 a "goal" report might need a "goalId": `array('idgoal' => 5)`.